Neba-Emmanuel/know-your-ip-address/README.md

 # know-your-ip-address
-This little Java program is able to detect and print out ones IP address
+This little Java program is able to detect and print out ones IP address using InetAddress library